TruDan/arduino-esp32/docs/source/esp-idf_component.rst

     idf.py menuconfig

-- ```idf.py menuconfig``` has some Arduino options
+- The `idf.py menuconfig` has some Arduino options.
-    - "Autostart Arduino setup and loop on boot"
+    - On `Autostart Arduino setup and loop on boot`.
-        - If you enable this options, your main.cpp should be formated like any other sketch
+        - If you enable this options, your main.cpp should be formated like any other sketch.

 .. code-block:: c